ChunWang1998/multiplier/README.md

 # Multiplier

-Script to get multiplier from https://blastr.xyz/goldmilio
+Script to get multiplier from Blast airdrop.

 Remember to add .env for hardhat config